0. information on the processing of personal data by DOCX GmbH

 1.1 Contact details of the data protection officer

-2. General information on data processing
+2. General information about data processing

 2.1 Scope of the processing of personal data